Preliminary Event Info

 We can host more vendors/authors.
 I provided a diagram below with 10ft sections so we have good walkways.
 With all authors/vendors holding a 8ft table, so if we split tables, we can squeeze more in - if there is interest.

-With all 8ft tables: We can set up for 27 authors/vendors (1 section reserved for tickets and 1 for me) or 20 authors/vendors depending on arrangement.
-I have both layouts below - 10 areas with 8 ft tables in them.
-If we do option for more authors, we can put the middle tables at the edges of the 10 foot sections, and make sure the table lining parameters (walls) are pushed in a bit, so we maintain good walkways and everyone has wiggle room.
+With all 8ft tables: We can set up for 27 authors/vendors (1 section reserved for tickets and 1 for me).
+I have the layouts below - 10 areas with 8 ft tables in them.
+We can put the middle tables at the edges of the 10 foot sections, and make sure the table lining parameters (walls) are pushed in a bit, so we maintain good walkways and everyone has wiggle room.

 Cons - The dirt parking lot might be a little muddy.
 We would need to supply our own linens.
 The location is more rural.
-There is less immediately available for food and such.
+There is less immediately available for food - but we are allowed to have food trucks.
+As long as they have a generator it wouldn’t cost extra.
+If the truck needs a hook-up it would require another $100 per truck.

 27 Authors/Vendors

 I am not going to lie the Fairgrounds impressed me.
 I was throwing paint at the wall when I reached out to them, but it’s a nice site.
 Maybe this is the country girl in me?
 I might be a little bias.
-Also the idea of not having to closely monitor when people are coming and going is a huge selling point to me.
-However, I’m not the only author attending and I simply don’t want to steamroll anyone, it’s not my style.
+Also the idea of not having to closely monitor when people are coming and going was a huge selling point to me.